-Delightful cinnamon scones are wonderfully tender and so flavorful.
-Made with almond flour, they are tasty and healthy!
+Delightful cinnamon scones are wonderfully tender and so very flavorful.
+Made with almond flour, they are also gluten-free.

-After I made keto scones, which were a HUGE success even with my high-carb-eating teenage testers, my daughter asked if I would be willing to make cinnamon scones.
+After I made keto scones, which were a HUGE success even with my high-carb-eating teenage testers, my daughter asked if I would be willing to make a cinnamon version.

-She reminded me of one of her favorite childhood weekend breakfasts – tortilla French toast.
-Might I be able to recreate the same flavors, but keep it healthy and gluten-free?
+She reminded me of one of her favorite childhood weekend breakfasts - tortilla French toast (basically, tortillas fried in butter and dusted with cinnamon sugar).
+Might I be able to recreate the same flavors, but keep it gluten-free?
 Challenge accepted!

 The ingredients needed for this recipe

-These are the ingredients you’ll need to make these tasty scones (exact measurements are listed in the recipe card below):
+These are the ingredients you'll need to make these tasty cinnamon scones (the exact measurements are listed in the recipe card below):